-By means of the initial sequence of the film, the stream of the story is outlined ‚“ the blown-up to jungle-size rhubarb bed, the dragon flies and the silhouettes of the flying dinosaurs, amidst them the boy dissecting the game.
-The contemplator realises the paradigm of the situation: it is not that the boy only hunts for himself, but also does so in order to appease the greedy dinosaurs.
-Later, as additional elements of the story, the golden cigarette, the water bottle and the comic collage appear ‚“ from the latter emerge, in the second part of the film, the she-superhero, the shaman and the blue bear, which literally tumble into the world of the boy.
+By means of the initial sequence of the film, the stream of the story is outlined ‚“ the blown-up to jungle-size rhubarb bed, the dragonflies and the silhouettes of the flying dinosaurs, amidst them the boy dissecting the game.
+The contemplator realizes the paradigm of the situation: it is not that the boy only hunts for himself, but also does so in order to appease the greedy dinosaurs.
+Later, as additional elements of the story, the golden cigarette, the water bottle, and the comic collage appear ‚“ from the latter emerge, in the second part of the film, the she-superhero, the shaman, and the blue bear, which literally tumble into the world of the boy.
 The plot develops from the individual characters’ force fields instead of building on psychological motives.
 The film unfolds entirely without words or explanations.

 with Anton Vogt